Fraternalilab/POPScomp/README.md

 was performed by regression against a large set of protein and RNA/DNA structures.
 Details of those routines are explained in the [published papers](https://github.com/Fraternalilab/POPScomp/#References).
-(Note: POPScomp embodies both methods, POPS and POPSCOMP).
+(Note: The POPScomp release in this repository combines both methods originally published as POPS and POPSCOMP).

 ## popscomp.org : an easy-to-rember URL